 For the Human Donation Science students the department has begun providing basic knowledge of pharmacology, by teaching a pharmacology module in the course Scientific and Clinical Foundations for Human Organ Donation and Transplantation.
 This is a unique program that trains individuals who wish to become human organ procurement coordinators, who need to understand how drugs can be used to maintain the viability of organs in brain dead organ donors prior to transplantation.

 The department also has important teaching duties in the College of Medicine graduate programs.
 A physiology course is taught to students in the MSBS in Medical Sciences program.
 This program is designed to prepare students for more advanced studies in medicine and primarily application for medical school.
 For students wishing to develop careers in research, by earning a PhD or MS degree in Biomedical Sciences, the department plays an important role in teaching key didactic courses including the four first year core courses of the curriculum related to proteins, biomembranes and cell signaling and genes respectively, as well as other key courses including Methods in Molecular Cell Biology and other advanced courses.

 The department has a long history of excellence and dedication to teaching.
 This is exemplified by the legendary record of Dr. Dan Koechel, now retired, who received the "Golden Apple" award for teaching medical students for 31 consecutive years.
 “Golden Apples” have also been awarded to Joana Chakraborty, PhD in 2010 and Andrew Beavis, PhD in 2012.
-Dr. Beavis has also been selected by the Physician Assistant students for an “Outstanding Faculty” award each year 2009-2015 and is the 2015 recipient of the Dean's award for Excellence in Education.
+Dr. Beavis has also been selected by the Physician Assistant students for an “Outstanding Faculty” award each year from 2009-2015 and is the 2015 recipient of the Dean's award for Excellence in Education.